Iranian Nobel laureate suffered suspected heart attack in prison, family says

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about her arrest in Mashhad and injuries during arrest.
+No evidence was found in web search or Wikipedia to support the claim about her arrest in Mashhad and hospitalization after beating.

 “A few weeks later protests against Iran's clerical establishment swept across the country.
 At least 6,508 protesters were killed and 53,000 others arrested in an unprecedented crackdown by security forces on the unrest, according to the US-based Human Rights Activists News Agency (HRANA).”